 Solution 7 – Reinstall Google Maps

-If you still can’t make Google Maps to ‘talk’ to you, maybe it’s time to ‘break the wheel’.
+If you still can’t make Google Maps ‘talk’ to you, maybe it’s time to ‘break the wheel’.
 Go on and delete the app, and then install it from the Play Store once again.
-Yes, you’ll lose all your settings and downloads, but a few users reported that reinstalling the app actually solved the problem, so it might be worth it.
+Yes, you’ll lose all your settings, downloads, and permissions, but a few users reported that reinstalling the app actually solved the problem, so it might be worth it.

 That’s about it.
 I hope at least one of these solutions helped you resolve the Google Maps voice navigation problem.
 If you have any comments, questions or suggestions, just let us know in the comments below.
 Also, feel free to pay us a visit on Twitter or Facebook and learn more about ways to address all kinds of issues on Android and iOS.